lpex1314/AMLS_24_25_SN24049553/readme.md

 ## Key Features
 - Feature 1: cnn_classify.py in A/ and B/ directory, which contains the code for network structure and classifier.
-- Feature 2:
-- Feature 3: [Description of feature 3]

 ## Getting Started
 To get started with this project, follow the instructions below: